Windscribe/browser-extension/README.md

 All client side blocking functionality is courtesy of Raymond Hill's [uBlock project](https://github.com/gorhill/uBlock)

-The blocklisted used by the various blocking features are sourced from:
+The blocklists used by the various blocking features are sourced from:

 - https://github.com/uBlockOrigin/uAssets
 - https://easylist.to